CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-Timer can be set with `"countdown2"` use action.
+Timer can be set by player action with `"countdown"` use action.
+This timer is set when player activates it.
 ```
 "use_action": {
     "type": "countdown"
-	"name": "push button", // Optional name for the action.
+	"name": "push button", // Optional visible name for the action.
 	"message": "You push the button", // Optional message shown from the action
     "countdown_interval": "5 seconds"  // Sets timer on item to this
 }
 ```

-Or in `"transform"` use action.
+Item `"transform"` action can also set and start the timer.
 ```
 "use_action": {
     "type": "transform"